ACADEMIC POLICES AND PROCEDURES

 Please note that academic suspension and dismissal are not the same as financial aid suspension and termination.
 Questions about ongoing financial aid eligibility must be directed to the Financial Aid Office at 419-755-4899.

 Students who have been suspended from North Central State College for academic reasons and who wish to be readmitted must petition for readmission.
-The petition must be submitted at least four weeks before the first day of classes for the quarter the student wishes to enter.
+The petition must be submitted at least four weeks before the first day of classes for the semester the student wishes to enter.

 North Central State College has a policy for administering and maintaining student education records which is in compliance with the Family Educational Rights and Privacy Act of 1974.
 The general principles of NC State’s policy, subject to some exceptions, are as follows: